UNIVERSE-HPC/UNIVERSE-HPC.github.io/collections/_bytesized_rse/20241127-containers.md

 <strong>Registration:</strong> <a href="https://forms.gle/ryTFi5Yx9uJdg8bm9"
 target="_blank" rel="noopener noreferrer">Register here</a>

-In this first episode of season 3 of byte-sized RSE, we'll be looking at containers.
+Byte-sized RSE is back!
+In this first episode of season 3 of this series of short technical tutorials, we'll be looking at containers.
 Containers provide a form of lighweight operating system-level "virtualisation" where a single operating system/kernel instance is able to support multiple isolated environments.
 Within these environments, which are referred to as containers, applications are provided with a space that looks effectively like a separate computer system, even though multiple such containers may be running on a single operating system via a single kernel.
 Containers can offer much better performance than full virtual machines while offering many of the benefits.